Applicable across diverse areas including: training and education, presentations, research, surveillance, and exhibits.

 - Remove all but the explosive flashes in hours of nighttime ballistic test footage, then highlight only those light bursts with a particular color signature, then interactively adjust the brightness threshold to first eliminate false positives, then false negatives.

-- Within weeks of traffic footage, show only the five seconds following stop light transitions from red to green, then the five seconds preceding a change from yellow to red, then only during rainy weather.
+- Within weeks of traffic footage, show only the 5 seconds following stop light transitions from red to green, then the 7 seconds preceding a change from yellow to red, then only during rainy weather.

 - Compare thousands of instances of a robot arm securing a bottle cap, first at the contact point, then 10ms before, then 10ms after, then only just prior to misalignment-caused equipment stoppages, then re-order the frames from least arm vibration to most.